brettz9/jump-to-anchor/README.md

 I mostly just wanted a restartless extension which could auto-jump to the closest anchor above the click point, and from there, copy it if desired.

-If you want something provides options such as highlighting the anchors on a page or adds context menu items to copy and bookmark the anchors, see [Show Anchors 2](https://addons.mozilla.org/en-US/firefox/addon/show-anchors-2/).
+If you want something which provides options such as highlighting the anchors on a page or adds context menu items to copy and bookmark the anchors, see [Show Anchors 2](https://addons.mozilla.org/en-US/firefox/addon/show-anchors-2/).

 # Credits